-4. The program allows creating new partitions only within blocks of un-partitioned space.
-It cannot convert a free space on an existing partition to a new partition.
+- 1. Do not use the Create Partition function in order to undelete the last deleted partition. - 2.
+The program allows creating new partitions only within blocks of un-partitioned space.
+It cannot convert a free space on an existing partition to a new partition. - 3.
+The program cannot create new partitions on Dynamic Disks.